jecisc/Microdown/doc/extension.md

 ## Mechanism
 The mechanism for extending an Environment or the MathBlock (to do something else than Math) is pretty much the same as for annotations.
 - Make a subclass of `MicEnvironmentBlock` or `MicMathBlock`.
-- implement the tag on the class side
+- Implement the tag on the class side
-- implememnt necessary accessors to help implement the visitors
+- Implememnt necessary accessors to help implement the visitors
-- implement `accept:` to interface to the visitor (calling a `visitMyNewExtension:`)
+- Implement `accept:` to interface to the visitor (calling a `visitMyNewExtension:`)
-- implement `visitMyNewExtension:`.
+- Implement `visitMyNewExtension:`.

 ### Example: support for source code extraction

 `MicSourceMethodBlock` allows source code to be inserted into microdown using an extension of the form:
 ```text
 <!source|class=MicSourceMethodBlock&method=tag&side=class!>